learn-co-curriculum/dsc-gaussian-naive-bayes-lab/README.md

 ### Adapting Point Estimates for the Conditional Probability Into True Probability Estimates

 As discussed, the point estimate from the probability density function is not a true probability measurement.
 Recall that the area under a probability density function is 1, representing the total probability of all possible outcomes.
 Accordingly, to determine the probability of a feature measurement occurring, you would need to find the area under some portion of the PDF.
-Determining appropriate bounds for this area however is a bit tricky and arbitrary.
+Determining appropriate bounds for this area however, is a bit tricky and arbitrary.
 For example, when generating a class prediction, you would want to know the probability of a patient having a resting blood pressure of 145 given that they had heart disease versus the probability of having a resting blood pressure of 145 given that the did not have heart disease.
 Previously, you've simply used the point where x=145 on the PDF curve to do this.
 However, the probability of any single point is actually 0.
 To calculate an actual probability, you would have to create a range around the observed value such as "what is the probability of having a resting blood pressure between 144 and 146 inclusive?"
 Alternatively, you could narrow the range and rewrite the problem as "what is the probability of having a resting blood pressure between 144.5 and 145.5?"
 Since defining these bounds is arbitrary, a potentially interesting research question is how various band methods might impact output predictions and the overall accuracy of the algorithm.

 ## Rewriting the Conditional Probability Formula